 What we know for sure is that, while the experience of divorce is felt across every country, every culture, every creed, the most empowering element is choosing to not go it alone, but choosing the right person to hold space for you during this horrific experience.
 And the right person to help you reboot and create your best life starting now.

 Since reaching out to SAS for Women, I feel so much more comfortable about what lies ahead.
 Liza is practical, logical, and straight forward but never loses sight of the amorphous emotional side of this issue, which plays a huge role.
 Her warmth and knowledge are so engaging even over the phone lines.
 Her divorce coaching includes imparting knowledge from someone who’s been there, specific un-intimidating assignments, as well as addressing the feelings that are so deeply entrenched in divorce.
 She empowers me and celebrates the small victories, never pushing me to move faster than I am ready.
 At the end of each session she leaves me on a high note, recounting why I should be proud of myself.
 And then sends a follow up email in the same vein so that I can review for my own information or for a pick me up.
 My journey is just beginning.
 And I honestly don’t know where I’m going to land.
 However, with Liza as my coach I am no longer afraid.
 The future remains unknown but I know I will not face the tough times alone.
 And that is priceless.

 ~ Avery O.

 SAS for Women is entirely dedicated to the unique challenges women face when considering a divorce or navigating the divorce experience.
-You are invited to talk with SAS through a complimentary coaching session.
-Discover the smartest and most educated next step for you and your family.
+You are invited to talk with SAS through a 45-minute, complimentary coaching session.
+Whether you work further with us or not, you will discover the smartest and most educated next step for you … and your family.